• Skip to primary navigation

 Turon Recipe (Banana Lumpia with Caramel)

 Turon is a type of Filipino snack.
-It is also called deep-fried banana rolls or banana lumpia.
+It is also called banana lumpia due to its similarity to the popular Filipino lumpia.
 A typical Filipino meryenda and dessert, Turon has gained popularity throughout the years.
 This sweet snack can usually be seen on the streets being peddled along with bananacue or even vegetable lumpia.
-It is easy to make and…
+It…

 5